How to Reduce Fleet Fuel Costs With Effective Vehicle and Driver Management

 Reducing fuel consumption is one way to counter the effects of high fuel prices, but what about other methods?
-In this article, you’ll discover six ways to minimise your fleet fuel costs through smarter vehicle and driver management.
+In this guide, you’ll discover six ways to minimise your fleet fuel costs through smarter vehicle and driver management.
+Including:

 Many fleet training suppliers now offer Energy Saving Trust approved ‘eco-driving’ courses.
 This can result in long-term average savings of 6% for fleets and 15% on the day a driver is trained.
 Core eco-driving techniques include:

 - Driving smoothly to anticipate situations ahead and to avoid unnecessary braking and acceleration

 - Stepping off the accelerator when driving downhill or slowing down